 Perhaps the biggest problem with thought-chatter though is that it’s often tinged with negativity.
 Thoughts about the future are tinged with worry and anxiety, thoughts about the past are tinged with regret or bitterness and thoughts about your present life situation are tinged with dissatisfaction.

 Why Are We Afflicted with Thought-Chatter?

-It seems clear that our psychological health - and our lives in general - would be enhanced if we were less afflicted with thought-chatter.
-In fact, this one of the long term effects of meditation.
+It seems clear that our psychological health, and our lives in general, would be enhanced if we were less afflicted with thought-chatter.
+In fact, this is one of the long term effects of meditation.
 Regular meditation practice has the effect of slowing down or quietening thought-chatter.
-Seasoned meditators may experience extended periods of complete mental emptiness during meditation, and in the long term, their minds will become permanently quieter (although it’s unlikely that they will be able to ‘stop’ their thought-chatter altogether.)
+Seasoned meditators may experience extended periods of complete mental emptiness during meditation, and in the long term, their minds will become permanently quieter (although it’s unlikely that they will be able to stop their thought-chatter altogether).

-However, just as importantly, meditation (or mindfulness practice) enables us to become less identified with our thought-chatter.
-It helps us to stand back from our thoughts, and just watch them flowing by, as if we’re sitting on a river bank watching the river.
-Thoughts are fuelled by the attention we give to them - when we become immersed in them, their momentum increases.
+However, just as importantly, meditation or mindfulness practice enables us to become less identified by our thought-chatter.
+It helps us to stand back from our thoughts, and just watch them flow by.
+Thoughts are fuelled by the attention we give to them; when we become immersed in them, their momentum increases.
 So this detachment itself has the effect of slowing down thought-chatter.
-It also means that we’re less vulnerable to the ‘emotional overspill’ of negative thoughts.
-We’re able to say to ourselves, ‘Oh well, there goes another negative thought – I don’t have to pay attention to it.’
+It also means that we’re less vulnerable to the emotional overspill of negative thoughts.
+We’re able to say to ourselves, "Oh well, there goes another negative thought — I don’t have to pay attention to it."